anwala/teaching-network-science/spring-2023/homework/hw5-group/README.md

 The following are the subtasks for the group project.

-1. **Data extraction/cleaning (max 12 points)**: involves extracting the data - the raw material needed to address the project goals.
+**Subtask 1, Data extraction/cleaning (max 12 points):** involves extracting the data - the raw material needed to address the project goals.
 This could also involve cleanup/transformation of the data, deciding what to collect (sample) and what to exclude (ensure to include in report) and saving the data into a machine-readable format (e.g., JSON, CSV). **As a result of the difficulty/uncertainty of this subtask, the member responsible for this subtask would be awarded an initial bonus of 2 points.** I will permit the splitting of the 2 bonus points across all individuals who helped in Subtask 1, proportional to work done.

 **Grading rubric**
 * Complete network dataset was downloaded